 For younger students

-Draw a picture of how a prison chaplain like Margaret Wiseman shows hope and God’s love to people in prison.
+Draw a picture of how a prison chaplain, such as Margaret Wiseman, offers hope and God’s love to people in prison.